watertreader/Cousera/Inferential_Statistic/Assignment.md

   * Part 1 Dark chocolate consumption for a week
   * Part 2 While chocolate consumption for subsequent week

+ ### Benefits of CrossOver Design
+   The benfits of crossover design test is that one need lesser study participants, especially in special categories.
+For this study, it is quite difficult to find that many professional cyclist to particpate (would at least require twice the participants number for normal test).
+Study participants server as their own control as the intervention is measured on the same group of people

   Our parameter of interest is the all-out bicycle sprint performance (meters).
 The results we got from the study after conducting it on 9 male participants was measured in 2 trails, one after consumption of dark chocolate for a week and one after consumption of white chocolate for a week.
 So, we have a population paired data.

 ## Defining our Hypothesis